fbpx

 What will MiCA bring to the market?

-For the crypto market, mica law standardization simplifies market regulation, reduces the costs for companies to obtain licenses in each of the 27 EU countries, and creates uniform requirements for all market participants.
+For the crypto market, MiCA regulation law standardization simplifies market regulation, reduces the costs for companies to obtain licenses in each of the 27 EU countries, and creates uniform requirements for all market participants.

 The European Banking Authority (EBA) and the European Securities and Markets Authority (ESMA) monitor compliance with MiCA rules and issuers’ fulfillment of norms of funds reservation for stablecoins.
 Violations can result in stiff sanctions and fines of several million.